 In short, the Council funds many major projects and is a vital driver for Norwegian research.
 Its large-scale funding programmes give a good indication of where its – and Norway's – research priorities lie:

 - Nanotechnology and Advanced Materials

 - Large-scale Programme in ICT

-In case anyone is wondering, the Research Council does employ a fair number of people, but their working language is Norwegian and so fluency is a requirement.
+In case anyone is wondering, the Research Council does employ a fair number of people directly, but their working language is of course Norwegian and so fluency is a requirement.